bigeasy/writeahead/README.md

-The `write` method of `WriteAhead` is synchronous, even though it is an `async` function, the initial write is to an in memory queue and the writes are immediately available when the `write` function returns its `Promsie`.
+The `write` method of `WriteAhead` is synchronous, even though it is an `async` function, the initial write is to an in memory queue and the writes are immediately available when the `write` function returns its `Promise`.

 This means that you can use a single write-ahead log in your program.
 All the writes will be ordered in the order in which the `write` method was called.